Titanic (musical): International productions

 In 2016, a revival of the musical was mounted at Chapel Off Chapel in Melbourne, Australia.
 The production was based on the ensemble version of the musical, and played for an eighteen night engagement.
 Directed by James Cutler, starring Don Winsor, Greta Sherriff, Jon Sebastian, and Paul Batey, it received overwhelming critical acclaim.

 A production in Seoul, Korea, opened in November 2017, produced by OD Productions.

 A production of Titanic was to tour in the Netherlands in the 2020/2021 season, but it was rescheduled to the 2021/2022 season because of the COVID-19 pandemic.
 It will be produced by De Graaf & Cornelissen Entertainment and feature René van Kooten as Thomas Andrews.

+In November 2022, there was a concert production in Australia starring Anthony Warlow as Captain Smith.

 Titanic has been translated into nine languages: Japanese, French, Dutch, German, Czech, Finnish and Norwegian, Korean, Hungarian, and a Danish version premiered in the Autumn of 2017.

 Titanic has been produced many times in the UK and Europe in a smaller and more approachable form by serial producer Danielle Tarento.
 This includes productions at Southwark Playhouse (London), Charing Cross Theatre (London), Princess of Wales theatre (Toronto) and the UK and European tour.

+There was a major UK tour of the show in 2023 which ran from 16 March until the 29 July.
+The production took place to commemorate the 10th anniversary of the show's London debut at The Southwark Playhouse.
+The tour opened at The Churchill Theatre, Bromley and concluded at The Liverpool Empire.
+This version added a new sequence in which First Officer Murdoch commits suicide out of responsibility over the disaster, and has Bree Smith playing Alice.
+One reviewer praised Smith’s performance but felt it an “odd choice made by the casting team…I couldn’t help but initially think that in an authentic setting, a black woman would not be fangirling over people who most likely wouldn’t treat her very well.
+The choice doesn’t hurt (but) it can pull you out of the experience if you think too long about the era’s politics that wouldn’t have stopped and the gangplank.”

+Filmed Version

+It was announced on 13 July 2023 that a live capture of the 10th anniversary UK tour was filmed while the production played at The New Victoria Theatre, Woking from 10 - 15 July.
+Filming took place during normal performances of the show as well as the cast occasionally performing to an empty auditorium for certain sequences.
+This would have allowed the seven cameras which were used to be placed in multiple locations within the theatre.
+The film was shown in over 700 movie theaters across the USA in a two day event on 4 and 8 November via Fathom Events.
+The production was later made available to stream on BroadwayHD on December 15, 2023.
+The film's first televisual broadcast came on 26 August 2024 on Sky Arts in the UK.